ITISFoundation/osparc-issues/release-notes/README.md

 # README

 ### TL;DR
-- This folder contains **releaase notes** divided by **product**.
+- This folder contains **release notes** divided by **product**.
-- They must be **comprehanded by any user** of the platform/product.
+- They must be **comprehended by any user** of the platform/product.
 - Scrum master orchestrates their process of creation.

 ## How is this content created?

-All **release notes** are created using an iterative approch involving members of multuple teams: developers, App Team, product owners.
+All **release notes** are created using an iterative approach involving members of multiple teams: developers, App Team, product owners.

 The process is coordinated by the current scrum master.
-They are reponsible for coordinating the team effort and making sure eveything is in place before the release.
+They are responsible for coordinating the team effort and making sure everything is in place before the release.

 ## Scrum master procedures